fmatheus7/speedtype-CP/README.md

-# this project is  from react bootcamp by scrimba #
+# This project is  from react bootcamp by scrimba #

-#THE GOALS FROM THE PROJECT

-# use of React Hooks
+# The goals of the project is to use and understanding of React Hooks

 -useState
 -useRef
 -useEffect

-#Description
+# Description

 - a web application that receives the number of words typed by the user and calculates them using react hooks.